facebookresearch/fairscale/docs/source/tutorials/offload_model.rst

 OffloadModel
 =============

-`fairscale.experimental.nn.OffloadModel` API democratizes large scale distributed training by enabling users to train large models on limited GPU resources that would have traditionally resulted in OOM errors.
+`fairscale.experimental.nn.offload.OffloadModel` API democratizes large scale distributed training by enabling users to train large models on limited GPU resources that would have traditionally resulted in OOM errors.
 `OffloadModel` API wraps the given model and shards it almost equally.
 Each shard of the model is copied from the CPU to the GPU for the forward pass and then copied back.
 The same process is repeated in the reverse